adiralashiva8/robotframework-screen-recorder/readme.md

 # Screen Recorder using Robotframework

-Using robotframework [SeleniumCapLibrary](https://github.com/mihaiparvu/ScreenCapLibrary) we can record screen
+Using robotframework [SeleniumCapLibrary](https://github.com/mihaiparvu/ScreenCapLibrary) we can record active screen

 ---
 ## How to use in my project